lucid-lang/intent-spec/README.md

 # Lucid: Intention Specification

 **Lucid** is a programming language that allows both dynamic and static typing, immutable data structures, atom-like state management, modern concurrency mechanisms, and seamless integration of S-expressions with C-like syntax.
-It transpiles directly to PHP, enabling execution within the PHP ecosystem.
+It transpiles to PHP, enabling execution within the PHP ecosystem.
 (I am not sure if guaranteeing interop is worth the effort.)

 #### Core Features